-- DP Platform is required as a baseline, but you can install any combination of DP Apps on top of the platform.
-After installing the platform, see the installation instructions for each DataPlane app for instructions on how to install and configure the app on the platform. - DataPlane supports only PEM-encoded certificates and only with OpenSSL 1.0.2k or later. - You will be configuring your own SSL certificate.
+DP Platform is required as a baseline, but you can install any combination of DP apps on top of the platform.
+After installing the platform, see the installation instructions for each DP app for instructions on how to install and configure the app on the platform.

+• You will be configuring your own SSL certificate.

-- You need root user access on the DP Host to perform this task. - DataPlane supports only PEM-encoded certificates and only with OpenSSL 1.0.2k or later. - Have the full path and file name for the public key and private key (.pem files) and the certificate password available.
+- You need root user access on the DP Host to perform this task. - Have the full path and file name for the public key and private key (.pem files) and the certificate password available.